 2. What does “Limit one coupon per transaction” mean?

-When you see this phrase in the fine print, you can only use one of these specific types of coupons per item, and per store transaction.
+When you see this phrase in the fine print on coupons, you can only use one of these specific types of coupons per item and per store transaction.

 Here’s an example: